A hybrid model for the population dynamics of periodical cicadas: Two-brood Equilibria

 After manipulating factors of two, we see that this equation is identical to the single-brood equilibrium equation (Eqn.\ \ref{eq:eq}) except that $\als \rightarrow 2 \als$ and $\des \rightarrow 2 \des$ so that

-where $\chis^+$ is the dimensionless adult population in the singe-brood equilibrium (Eq.\ \ref{eq:fullsoln}).
+where $\chis^+$ is the dimensionless adult population in the singe-brood equilibrium (Eqn.\ \ref{eq:fullsoln}).
 An interesting conclusion is that if all the parameters but the competition are held fixed, then the adult population density of either of the two broods is exactly 1/4 of what it would be if there was only a single brood and the competition was doubled.
 The limit of existence of the two-brood equilibrium also extends to only half the competition level as the one-brood equilibrium.

-Now we demonstrate that symmetric two-brood equilibrium is unstable against the growth of one brood at the expense of the other.
-In the symmetric equilibrium, the difference variable $w$ vanishes.
-We show that to linear order the difference variable grows from one generation to the next.
-We achieve this result in two steps, first analyzing how the difference variable changes from the hatchling stage to the adult stage and then how it is affected by reproduction.
-The solution to Eq.\ (\ref{eq:w}) is
+Theorem \ref{thm:2} shows that the two-brood equilibrium is unstable.